 One-day temporary permits also are available for students and staff.
 Temporary permits are valid only in lots specified on the permit.
 Temporary permits are not valid in reserved spaces, those designated for maintenance vehicles, or metered areas.

 Although Buffalo State and its contractors are doing their best to minimize the impact of the constuction on the campus community, some disruption will occur.
-Please refer to these announcements and messages for the latest information about the impacts of construction on Buffalo State parking.
+Please refer to these announcements for the latest information about the impacts of construction on Buffalo State parking.
 To learn more about campus capital projects, please visit our construction website.

 Access to electric vehicle charging stations is an important consideration for owners of alternative energy vehicles.
-Buffalo State provides four 240-volt EV charging stations for use by students, employees or visitors, free of charge.
+Buffalo State provides three 240-volt EV charging stations for use by students, employees or visitors, free of charge.

 For answers to frequently-asked questions about parking at Buffalo State, please refer to this FAQ.